Border procedure (border and transit zones)

 The substance of the application is assessed during the border procedure, if the case officer decides to do so, based on the statements of the asylum seeker during the interview.
 According to the law, after the interview and the assessment of the reasons invoked for granting international protection and country of origin information, IGI-DAI may: (a) grant a form of protection; (b) grant access to the territory and the regular procedure if the application is not manifestly unfounded or if there are indications that Dublin or Admissibility grounds apply; or (c) reject the application as manifestly unfounded and not grant access to the territory.[3]

-The asylum seeker shall be immediately informed in writing, in a language that he or she understands or is reasonably supposed to understand, on the border procedure, granting or not granting access to the territory, his or her rights and obligations during the procedure, the possibility to challenge the decision issued by the case officer, as well as the possibility to request legal aid according to the law.[9]
-Leaflets will be updated by CNRR in 2023.
+The asylum seeker shall be immediately provided information in writing, in a language that they understand or are reasonably supposed to understand, on the border procedure, granting or not granting access to the territory, their rights and obligations during the procedure, the possibility to challenge the decision issued by the case officer, as well as the possibility to request legal aid according to the law.[9]
+In 2023 and 2024[10], CNRR distributed leaflets in all Regional Centres for Procedures and Accommodation for Asylum Seekers, as well as at the CNRR headquarters in Bucharest.
+Leaflets about asylum procedure and Dublin procedure, material available in Pashto, Arabic, Kurdish, French, English, Amharic, Somali, Bengali, Urdu, Turkish.
+Leaflets about rights and obligations of asylum seekers during the asylum procedure, translated into 7 languages: English, French, Arabic, Kurdish, Pashto, Urdu, Turkish.[11]

 In practice, asylum seekers subject to the border procedure are accommodated in specially designed places, which officially should exist at every border crossing point: